jcmcnch/MGPrimerEval/README.md

 * If paths are not set up correctly for `uclust` and the `VSEARCH` databases, the pipeline will still run but produce empty output files.
 * As mentioned above, some output plots will be empty if there is insufficient data.
-* If you are running the pipeline on a cluster that has a job submission system, you may need to `source ~/.bashrc` before submitting you job to get `conda` to be recognized.
+* If you are running the pipeline on a cluster that has a job submission system, you may need to `source ~/.bashrc` before submitting your job to get `conda` to be recognized.
 * If you are running into issues with DAG generation taking a long time (read [snakemake documentation](https://snakemake.readthedocs.io/en/stable/) if you want to know what a DAG is), especially if you have a *lot* of samples, you might need to subset your workflow.
 You can do this manually (some examples of how to do so are found in the `runscripts` folder), or use a [new batch mode](https://snakemake.readthedocs.io/en/stable/executing/cli.html#dealing-with-very-large-workflows) built into the latest versions of snakemake (not implemented in this workflow).
 * bbmap/bbsplit steps sometimes can hang under situations of high RAM use - it will just get stuck at a particular step and not proceed further.
 To resolve this, just kill (i.e. CTRL-C) and restart your workflow.